 MC recognizes staff members’ service at annual luncheon

-Approximately 150 staff members and administrators of Maryville College gathered in the Alumni Gymnasium Aug.
-2 to welcome new employees and congratulate others for milestone years in service during the College’s 19th-annual Staff Recognition Luncheon.
+Approximately 170 staff members, faculty and administrators of Maryville College gathered in the Clayton Center for the Arts’ William Baxter Lee III Grand Foyer to welcome new employees, recognize outstanding service and congratulate staff members for milestone years in service during the College’s 24th annual Staff Recognition Luncheon on Aug.
+3.

-In welcoming the crowd to the luncheon, Maryville College President Dr. William T. “Tom” Bogart said the event is held each year in celebration of service.
+In welcoming the crowd to the luncheon, Maryville College President Dr. Tom Bogart praised staff members’ commitment to the College.

 Employees recognized for milestone anniversaries

-Other members of the College’s 25+ Year Club were recognized.
-They included: Diane Brandsborg, Switchboard/Console Operator; Laura Case, Assistant to the President; Bruce Guillaume, Director of Mountain Challenge; and Kandis Schram, Athletics Director and Volleyball Coach.
+Members of the College’s 30+ Year Club were also recognized.
+They included: Laura Case, assistant to the president and Board of Directors liaison, Bruce Guillaume, director of Mountain Challenge; Randy Lambert, head men’s basketball coach; Kay Pritchett, student accounts manager and cashier; and Kandis Schram, athletic director and head volleyball coach

-Bringing the luncheon to a close, President Bogart thanked staff members for their work to get the 2012-2013 academic year off to a strong start.
-Bogart said he expected the College to meet its enrollment goals and be able to focus resources on strategic priorities.
+Bringing the luncheon to a close, President Bogart thanked staff members for their hard work to get the 2017-18 academic year off to a strong start.